 Nepal Currency - Money & Currency Exchange in Nepal

 If carrying a lot of cashes is uncomfortable for you, you can use the Travellers' Checks which are accepted at many banks and major hotels, but have to be in USD or GBP.
-If you traveling to big cities like Kathmandu, Pokhara, Chitwan, your bank cards of American Express, MasterCard and Visa are also accepted by many shops, hotels, restaurants and agencies.
+If you travel to big cities like Kathmandu, Pokhara, Chitwan, your bank cards of American Express, MasterCard and Visa are also accepted by many shops, hotels, restaurants and agencies.

 Nepal Rupee vs Indian Rupee